-Contestants will have to place 2 classes of horticultural products on basis of quality and condition.
-Classes will be placed from top to bottom, first to fourth place.
-Fresh fruits or fresh vegetables will be used to make up the two classes.
+Contestants will place (2) classes of horticultural (4) specimens on the basis of quality and condition.
+Classes will be placed from top to bottom (best to worst).
+Fresh fruits or fresh vegetables will be used in the judging classes.

 This section will be based on those items of quality and other characteristics that a consumer would look for in buying horticultural crops and products.
 Each class will be worth 50 pts.
-Judging criteria are included.
+Judging criteria are included on pages 41-45.